pyrmont/articles.inqk.net/src/_posts/2025-09-18-revised-janet-dir-structure.md

 ---

-**_In January 2025, [I recommended a directory structure][recommend] for what I would now call Janet's legacy bundles.
+**_In January 2025, [I recommended a directory structure][recommend] for what I would now call Janet's legacy bundles[^terms].
 This post is a revised version for modern bundles._**

 [recommend]: https://articles.inqk.net/2025/01/09/janet-dir-structure.html "Read
 the article 'Recommended Directory Structure for Janet Packages'."